singhamritpalAP/glofox/readme.md

 # Glofox Class Booking API

-This is a RESTful API for managing boutiques, studios, and gyms for creating classes and bookings, built with Go and the Gin framework.
+This is a RESTful API for managing boutiques, studios, and gyms, built with Go and the Gin framework.
 It supports creating classes and booking members into classes.

 ## Prerequisites